nix-community/naersk/test/git-dep-by-branch-with-slash/README.md

-# Abstract
+# Test

 This test ensures that we correctly handle dependencies with slashes in their names (as it requires some extra care around unpacking them).

-# Test
+# Setup

-`app` depends on `dep`, for which our Nix test-runner dynamically creates a Git repository with a branch called `with/slash`; naersk then builds `app`, and if the compilation succeeds, then everything must be working correctly.
+In this test, crate `app` depends on crate `dep`, for which our Nix test-runner dynamically creates a Git repository with a branch called `with/slash`.

-For this test to exist, we rely on one trick though:

-- Cargo doesn't support relative Git paths (such as `dep = { git = "file:../dep" }`),
-  but it does support _absolute_ paths - that's why `app`'s `Cargo.toml` and
-  `Cargo.lock` refer to `dep` via `$depPath` and `$depRev`; those variables are substituted through Nix code.

-A bit unfortunately, that trick also means that this test cannot be run locally as it is - you'd have to open `app/Cargo.toml` and adjust `$depPath` to be an actual, absolute path to `dep` on your machine.
+Naersk then builds `app`, and if the compilation succeeds, then everything must be working correctly.

+# Caveats

+- This test relies on a [dynamically-built Git repository](../README.md#caveats).